14 Different Types of Frogs in Michigan

 Fowler’s toad(Anaxyrus fowleri) is a type of toad that spends most of its time underground during the day and comes out at night.

-These types of frogs in Michigan have a very wide range but are most common in the eastern United States.
+These types of frogs in Michigan are widespread but are most common in the eastern United States.
 Their skin is usually brown or green with small bumps on it.

-The only time you are likely to find one is when they’re on the surface during mating season from late February to early March.
+You will likely find one only when they’re on the surface during mating season from late February to early March.

 The Fowler’s Toad species has a wide range but is most common in the Eastern United States.
 It will give more information about their lives and make them more interesting and factual.